mhalushka/miRge3.0/docs/source/installation.md

 ### Welcome to installation protocol for Linux OS

 #### Install python3.8 and R
-This installation protocol is based on Ubuntu, please use the commands that suits your Linux distribution.
+This installation protocol is based on Ubuntu, please use the commands that suit your Linux distribution.
 For example, `apt` should be replaced with `yum` in Fedora/CentOS.
 - Search and start the terminal
-- Follow the commands to update ubuntu and install python 3.8<br/>
+- Follow the commands to update Ubuntu and install python 3.8<br/>
 A password will be prompted when you type `sudo`, use the one you have set during Ubuntu (or your distro) installation.<br/>
 ```
 sudo apt update